build-trust/ockam/tools/scripts/release/README.md

 ## Tagging

-We perform tag release using [gh cli](https://cli.github.com), a commit SHA is provided which all bumped crates are git tagged.
+We perform tag release using [gh cli](https://cli.github.com) and [tomlq](https://github.com/jamesmunns/tomlq), a toml processor.
+A commit SHA is provided which all bumped crates are git tagged against.
 To perform `git tag`
 ```bash
 COMMIT_SHA=000000000 tools/scripts/release/tagging.sh